Health Plan Questions and Answers

 What is the claims administrator's role?

-HealthSmart (formerly Wells Fargo TPA) is a claims processor, called a third party administrator, or TPA.
+Aetna is a claims processor, called a third party administrator, or TPA.
 They are paid an administrative fee per covered employee/per month to process claims, provide access to their network of doctors and pharmacies, and provide reports required to administer the plan.
-The amount paid to HealthSmart (formerly Wells Fargo TPA) is a very small portion of the total premium paid each month.
+The amount paid to Aetna is a very small portion of the total premium paid each month.

 The state requests proposals from companies who can provide the services required.
 This is done at least every five years but may be done more frequently.
-The proposals are reviewed by a committee of labor and management members, and a contract is awarded to the successful bidder.
+The proposals are reviewed by a proposal evaluation committee (PEC), and a contract is awarded to the successful bidder.

 Who decides what is covered?

-The health plan benefits have been carried over during the years the plan has been in effect—these provide the basis for the plan.
+The health plan is updated in order to ensure the sustainability of benefits and promote value, so that members are enrolled in the plan that best meets their needs.
 At this time, there is a labor management committee (comprised of management representatives and representatives of the employee groups that are in the plan) that makes recommendations on covered benefits.
-The Commissioner of Administration reviews those recommendations and decides whether they should be included.
+The Commissioner of Administration has the final determination as to coverage under AlaskaCare.

 How are health premiums determined?